 Past the quiet, empty dairy barns.

-Keep joining and you’ll hit Vermont.
+Keep going and you’ll hit Vermont.

 “Those flatlanders don’t know a freaking hill.”

 You spot the out-of-towners immediately.
 They don’t accelerate into the hills.
 At the top their cars are barely going 30.